-With the uncertainty of Brexit and summer fast approaching, a lot of Brits have opted for a staycation this summer.
+With the uncertainty of the past 18 months, a lot of Brits have opted for a staycation this summer.
 You wouldn't think twice about having travel insurance when going abroad, but do you need the same level of protection if you opt to stay in the UK?

 There's a lot of misconceptions when taking a staycation but this could mean you could lose thousands of pounds if you don't ensure you are covered.
 We take a look at why you could still need travel insurance even when taking a staycation.

-I don't need travel insurance as I'm not going abroad
+Do I need travel insurance if I'm not going abroad?

 - An illness or injury that leads to your holiday being cancelled or postponed